backdrop-contrib/userprotect/README.txt

 of the drupal core installation.

 ADDING PROTECTIONS FOR A SINGLE USER:
-This is done at administer -> user management -> userprotect -> protected users.
-Any time a user is added for protection, they will initially receive the default protections enabled at administer -> user management -> userprotect -> protection defaults.
+This is done at Administer -> Configuration and modules -> People and permissions -> User Protect -> Protected users.
+Any time a user is added for protection, they will initially receive the default protections enabled at Administer -> Configuration and modules -> People and permissions -> User Protect -> Protection defaults.

 ADDING PROTECTIONS FOR ROLES:
-This is done at administer -> user management -> userprotect -> protected roles.
+This is done at Administer -> Configuration and modules -> People and permissions -> User Protect -> Protected roles.
 Be cautious about adding protections by role, or you can lock out users from things unintentionally!

 In particular, note the if you enable role protections for a specific role, and you have no bypasses enabled, you've effectively locked out any role editing for that role by anybody, unless you come back to the settings page and disable the role protection!

 ADDING ADMINISTRATOR BYPASS RULES: